Sleep Medicine Fellowship, Who We Are.

 Why Sleep?
 As an anesthesiologist, I am especially interested in how sleep disorders can affect patients in the perioperative period.
 Helping patients feel better by addressing their sleep issues is wonderful, and keeping them as safe as possible during the time around surgery is something I am passionate about.

 My favorite thing about Portland: My family moved to Portland in 2018.
 I love that you can enjoy the city and all that it offers, as well as the gorgeous mountains and coast all in the same day!

-Christian R. Morales Perez, MD
+Christian R. Martin Morales, MD

 Why Sleep?
 I chose sleep medicine because I noted that it had far too few sleep doctors to address the highly prevalent sleep disorders.
 Treatment of these disorders can be life-changing to many patients.

 My favorite thing about Portland: Portland has amazing summers with warm sunny days and blissfully low humidity, great for floating down the rivers.
 Portland also has an abundance of fruits right at arm’s reach.
 I love exploring the neighborhoods and picking cherries, pears, plums, and berries straight off the branch.

 Jillian Sanford, MD

 Why Sleep?
 I enjoy being part of a multidisciplinary program that strives for excellence in teaching, research, and providing high quality care to patients.

 My favorite thing about Portland: I enjoy hiking, biking, and running on the many trails that Portland has to offer.

 Why sleep?
 I love working as a sleep specialist at OHSU as I am able to help patients of all ages in treating their sleep disorders.
 As we sleep 1/3 of our lives, it is important to optimize sleep to aid in daytime functioning.